 7. Pay literally everywhere with credit/cash card

-Even in the remote Þórsmörk you will be able to pay with cash or credit card.
+Even in the remote highland areas like Þórsmörk or Landmannalaugar you will be able to pay with cash or credit card.
 Or pay a hot dog (pylsur) at a kiosk.
 Like in every other Scandinavian country in Iceland this mean of payment is prevalent.
-The only thing so far, I wasn’t able to buy was a cover for my bus ticket (100 ISK).
+The only thing so far, I wasn’t able to buy with my bank card was a cover for my bus ticket (100 ISK).
 Although there was a cash card terminal, but I guess the amount was just too small!
-However, this was not possible …

 8. Extraordinary service